megankuo/Express-User-Documentation/docs/index.md

 The documentation assumes the following:

 - Working knowledge of JavaScript([ES6](https://262.ecma-international.org/6.0/)), HTML, CSS - you are expected to know how to write basic HTML and CSS to make a simple static website.
+- Ability to use the terminal to run simple commands.
 - Working knowledge of Node.js - you should be familiar with using a package manager such as [`npm`](https://www.npmjs.com/) or [`yarn`](https://yarnpkg.com/) to install Node.js packages or modules.

 ## Software Requirements